 Archival description area

 Name of creator

-Roscoe Fillmore (1887-1968) was born in Lumsden, New Brunswick, on 10 July 1887.
-Fillmore was an horticulturalist, author, and political activist.
+Roscoe Fillmore was an horticulturalist, author and political activist.
 He was a principle organizer for the Socialist Party of Canada in the Maritimes before World War One and joined the Communist Party of Canada in the early 1920s.
-In 1923 he spent time at an experimental farm in Kuzas, Siberia, working as an horticultural expert.
-Fillmore was president of the New Brunswick Fruit Growers' Association before losing his job as a large orchard manager in 1924 and moving his family (wife Margaret and children Dick, Ruth, Rosa, and Alexandra) to Centreville, Nova Scotia.
+Born in Lumsden, New Brunswick, on 10 July 1887, in 1923 he spent time at an experimental farm in Kuzas, Siberia, working as an horticultural expert.
+He was president of the New Brunswick Fruit Growers' Association before losing his job as a large orchard manager in 1924 and moving his family (wife, Margaret, and children, Dick, Ruth, Rosa and Alexandra) to Centreville, Nova Scotia.
 He built a house and a nursery, and in 1938 became Head Gardener for the Dominion Atlantic Railway, where he was also responsible for gardening at the Grand Pré Memorial Park.

 Scope and content